Approximate Bayesian Computation via Population Monte Carlo and Classification: Methods

+Before detailing how to approximate PMC with classification, let us return briefly to the ratio estimation framework.
+Consider the case where posterior density of $\theta^{(1)}$, $p(\theta^{(1)}|Y)$ has been estimated using LFIRE.
+In order to make use of all of the generated data from the classification between $p(Y)$ and $p(Y|\theta^{(1)})$, the posterior for $\theta^{(2)}$ may be written as

-\\ where the last term can be estimated again through ratio estimation, with the datasets generated for estimation of the posterior density for both $\theta^{(1)}$ and $\theta^{(2)}$, meaning that the only computational cost is in fitting the classification model.
-Each estimation of the likelihood ratio produces two additional posterior density estimates, since $p(\theta^{(1)}|X_{0})$ can be found in a similar way.
+where the last term may be estimated again through ratio estimation using the datasets generated for estimation of the posterior density for both $\theta^{(1)}$ and $\theta^{(2)}$, meaning that the only computational cost is in fitting the classification model.
+Each estimation of the likelihood ratio produces two additional posterior density estimates, since $p(\theta^{(1)}|Y)$ can be computed in a similar way.
+This is extremely useful for cases where it is computationally intensive to simulate from the likelihood function, but comparatively easy to perform classification.

-Recall that PMC assigns each particle with a weight that is related to the relative plausibility of that particle given the observed data.
+Recall that PMC assigns each particle a weight that is related to the relative plausibility of that particle given the observed data.
 The likelihood ratio via ratio estimation approach detailed above can be interpreted as an attempt to gain information of the relative plausibility of $\theta^{(1)}$ vs $\theta^{(2)}$.
-By considering the normalised weight of particle $\theta^{(i)}$, we can both generalise and omit the posterior density calculation:
+By considering the normalised weight of particle $\theta^{(i)}$, the posterior density calculation can be generalised to multiple particles, and hence omitted:

-\\ which allows for pairwise ratio estimation in the last term of the denominator, leading to $N(N-1)/2$ comparisons across the $N$ parameter values.
-Alternatively, we can formulate the unnormalised weight in a multi-class classification framework as follows
+which allows for pairwise ratio estimation in the last term of the denominator, leading to $N(N-1)/2$ comparisons across the $N$ parameter values.
+Alternatively, the unnormalised weight can be formulated in a multi-class classification framework as follows.
+Let $p(M^{(i)}|Y) = Pr(Y \sim p(\cdot|\theta^{(i)})$.
+Then

-\\ This approach allows us to compute the weights when the posterior density is not directly available, as in ABC.
-Using model class probabilities for the weights within PMC circumvents the posterior estimation that is required in LFIRE whilst retaining some of the desirable properties.
-Algorithm 3 gives more details of multi-class classification PMC (MC PMC), which is the method that we focus on.
+This approach allows the weights to be computed when the posterior density is not directly available, as in ABC.
+The model-class probabilities approximate how likely it is that data $Y$ is distributed as $p(\cdot|\theta^{(i)})$ relative to the other particles.
+This is the same as the posterior weight given by exact PMC, where the only approximation is the quality of the classification.
+Using model class-probabilities for the weights within PMC circumvents subjectivity as in LFIRE: since classification is used, Classification-PMC also enjoys automatic selection of summary statistics under the $L_1$ norm.
+By blending adaptive proposals and classification the parameter space is explored efficiently, since the power of classification is leveraged to inform which particles should be sampled at the next iteration.
+Algorithm 5 gives more details on Classification-PMC, which is the method that we focus on.